On this page

-- Footnotes are numbered citations listed at the bottom of each page in the research paper
+- Footnotes are found at the bottom of a page

-- Endnotes are numbered citations listed at the end of the research paper
+- Endnotes are placed just before the bibliography at the end of a paper

-To cite a source, a small superscript (raised) number is placed after each in-text reference.
-Throughout the paper, these in-text references are numbered in sequential order (14.20).
+To cite a source, a small superscript (raised) number is placed after each quotation, paraphrase, or summary.
+Throughout the paper, these are numbered in sequential order (14.19).
 For example:

-Mooney found that "domestic violence has, since the 1970s, been increasingly recognized as a social problem."
-1 As Goodman and Epstein point out, resources to assist women in these situations should be focused on "those whose socioeconomic status limits their opportunities to be safe."2
+Mooney found that "domestic violence has, since the 1970s, been increasingly recognized as a social problem."1 As Goodman and Epstein point out, resources to assist women in these situations should be focused on "those whose socioeconomic status limits their opportunities to be safe."2

-If you do not include a bibliography, or if you only include a partial list of references, you will need to add full details to the note the first time you cite a given source must be cited in full with the name of the author/s, title of the work, place of publication, name of the publisher, and page number/s of the cited reference (14.19-14.20).
-For example:
+If you do not include a bibliography, or if you only include a partial list of references, you will need to add full details to the note the first time you cite a given source, including the name of the author/s, title of the work, place of publication, name of the publisher, and page number/s of the cited reference (14.19).

 1. Jayne Mooney, Gender, Violence and the Social Order (London: Macmillan, 2000), 2.

-Subsequent notes for sources that have already been cited in full (either in a note or bibliography containing full details), may be shortened to the author's last name, abbreviated title, and the appropriate page reference (14.25).
-For example:
+Subsequent notes for sources that have already been cited in full (either in a note or bibliography containing full details), may be shortened to the author's last name, abbreviated title, and the appropriate page reference (14.29).

 2. Mooney, Gender, 131-32.